aopeacock/crypto_prices/README.md

 # crypto_prices

 Objective: Build a simple program to load multiple CSV files using Python to a Postgres database.
+Application will execute locally in docker environment.

 Target Table Structure: